takanabe/ai-lab/workshops/building-applicaiton-with-ai/.clinerules/02_coding_policy.md

     2. Write minimal code to pass the test (Green)
     3. Refactor code and tests for clarity and maintainability

+- **Test Failure Handling (Unit & E2E):**
+  - If there are errors, review code changes, fix issues, and rerun tests.
+  - This fix-and-rerun loop must be executed at least 3 times if there are test failures.

 - **Code Reviews:**
   - All code must be reviewed before merging.
   - Reviewers should check for test coverage, code clarity, and adherence to this policy.